Hospital Acquired Infection Claims

 In addition to receiving a sum based on the illness you have suffered from, you would also be entitled to claim for any financial losses linked to your illness.
 For example, you may have lost wages from having to take time off work to recover, or you may have had to pay for taxi fares to transport you to and from medical appointments.
 All of these costs can be recovered as part of your claim, as you should not be left out of pocket due to the negligent actions of a third party.

-Our solicitors work with commitment and determination to ensure that you receive the highest compensation award possible and in doing so, minimise future risks for other patients.
+Your solicitor will work with commitment and determination to ensure that you receive the highest compensation award possible and in doing so, minimise future risks for other patients.
 Compensation claims against hospitals will highlight risks and vulnerabilities that should then be addressed, resulting in greater patient safety in the future.